Climate Change Food Security

 Drought is damaging of course the human population health by lack of water and increase in diseases.
 In past droughts millions have died.
 This will greatly increase the effect of climate change induced food losses to human health and survival shown by the climate crop models .

-Climate change through drought and flooding will increase soil erosion/land degradation, already a huge problem
+Climate change through drought and flooding will increase soil erosion/land degradation, already a huge problem being made worse by damaging farming and grazing practices eg China, Africa

 The world's most productive agricultural region is the US Great Plains called the world's breadbasket which stretches up to Canada.
 This region has a recent history and a far distant history of natural vulnerability to drought, and suffered a major drought in 2006.
 Climate change is projected to increase plains drought (USGS).
 The NOAA North American Drought Monitor covers this region.
 For current US drought check US Drought Portal